hassan-qasemi/contract_foundry_docs/src/guides.md

 This section provides step-by-step instructions for using Contract Foundry’s features via the official Android wallet application.
 All operations—from identity creation to smart contract deployment—are executed locally on your device, ensuring secure, self-sovereign interaction with the blockchain.

-> ⚠️ **Note**: All actions require a funded Ethereum-compatible wallet and an active subscription plan based on your usage needs.
+> ⚠️ **Note**: All actions require a EOA as delegate and for deployment an active subscription plan or account charge based on usage needs.

 ---

 ## 🔐 1.
 Setting Up Your Wallet & Private Key

-Before using any service, you must initialize your wallet.
+Before using any service, funded EOA required.

 ### Steps: